codepath/android_guides/Using-the-RecyclerView.md

 For more details, see [this detailed overview](http://www.grokkingandroid.com/first-glance-androids-recyclerview/).

+### Compared to ListView

+`RecyclerView` differs from its predecessor `ListView` primarily because of the following features:

+ * **Required ViewHolder in Adapters** - `ListView` adapters do not require the use of the ViewHolder pattern to improve performance.
+In contrast, implementing an adapter for `RecyclerView` requires the use of the ViewHolder pattern.
+ * **Customizable Item Layouts** - `ListView` can only layout items in a vertical linear arrangement and this cannot be customized.
+In contrast, the `RecyclerView` has a `RecyclerView.LayoutManager` that allows any item layouts including horizontal lists or staggered grids.
+ * **Easy Item Animations** - `ListView` contains no special provisions through which one can animate the addition or deletion of items.
+In contrast, the `RecyclerView` has the `RecyclerView.ItemAnimator` class for handling item animations.
+ * **Manual Data Source** - `ListView` had adapters for different sources such as `ArrayAdapter` and `CursorAdapter` for arrays and database results respectively.
+In contrast, the `RecyclerView.Adapter` requires a custom implementation to supply the data to the adapter.
+ * **Manual Item Decoration** - `ListView` has the `android:divider` property for easy dividers between items in the list.
+In contrast, `RecyclerView` requires the use of a `RecyclerView.ItemDecoration` object to setup much more manual divider decorations.
+ * **Manual Click Detection** - `ListView` has a `AdapterView.OnItemClickListener` interface for binding to the click events for individual items in the list.
+In contrast, `RecyclerView` only has support for ` RecyclerView.OnItemTouchListener` which manages individual touch events but has no built-in click handling.

+For a more detailed comparison, check out [this excellent article](http://www.truiton.com/2015/03/android-recyclerview-vs-listview-comparison/).

 ### Layout Managers

 A RecyclerView needs to have a layout manager and an adapter to be instantiated.
 A layout manager positions item views inside a RecyclerView and determines when to reuse item views that are no longer visible to the user.